arrow_back

 In the Kubernetes Engine API, address ranges are expressed as Classless Inter-Domain Routing (CIDR) blocks.

-In this lab you will learn how to create a private Kubernetes cluster.
+In this lab, you learn how to create a private Kubernetes cluster.

 What you'll do